While this may be your first time digging deeper into beard styles without a mustache, they have in fact been around for a really long time.

 15. The Islamic Beard

-Not to be confused with the Amish beard, the Islamic beard has a few unique features that does require a very skilled and steady hand.
+Not to be confused with the Amish beard, the Islamic beard has a few unique features that do require a very skilled and steady hand.

 First, similar to the Amish beard, the Islamic beard grows out from the side to the chin, and all regions in between.

-What makes this beard style unique is the trimming and shaving patter.
+What makes this beard style unique is the trimming and shaving pattern.
 To make this beard style work, the shape of the top of the beard needs to resemble the letter “U”.

 It takes a close razor cut to make the line in a rounded shape, but all that work will pay off.
 The bottom must be trimmed too, in an elongated “U” shape.

-The outlined full beard is a beard style that is going to take practice to master but worth the ride.
-This fun style resembles a full beard that is carefully sculpted to look similar in all location.
+The outlined full beard is a beard style that is going to take practice to master but it’s worth the ride.
+This fun style resembles the full beard that is carefully sculpted to look similar in all location.

 The beard starts at the sides and goes down and below the chin, but both top and bottom of the beard lines are razor sharp, straight, and precise.

-Good To Know: 5 Tips on How to Grow a Thicker Beard
+Good To Know: 11 Proven Tips on How to Grow a Thicker Beard

 17. Retro Sideburns